Biden tells Pacific islands leaders that he hears their warnings about climate change and will act

 At last year’s summit, the White House unveiled its Pacific strategy, an outline of its plan to assist the region’s leaders on pressing issues like climate change, maritime security and protecting the region from overfishing.
 The administration pledged the U.S. would add $810 million in new aid for Pacific islands nations over the next decade, including $130 million on efforts to stymie the impacts of climate change.

-The leaders will also meet on Monday with Biden’s special envoy on climate, John Kerry, for talks focused on climate change.
+The leaders also met Monday with Biden’s special envoy on climate, John Kerry, for closed-door talks focused on climate change.
 Blinken and U.N.
-Ambassador Linda Thomas-Greenfield will host the leaders at the State Department for a dinner.
+Ambassador Linda Thomas-Greenfield were hosting the leaders at the State Department for a dinner.

 Kerry and Samantha Power, administrator of the U.S. Agency for International Development, will host the leaders on Tuesday for climate talks with members of the philanthropic community.
 The leaders also plan to meet with members of Congress.
 Treasury Secretary Janet Yellen will host a roundtable with the leaders and members of the business community.